ForumViriumHelsinki/python-coding-conventions/README.md

 ### Pre-commit

 Pre-commit hooks are mandatory for all repositories under Forum Virium Helsinki.
 These hooks:
-- Automatically run Ruff and other checks before each commit
+- Automatically run Ruff, mypy, and other checks before each commit
 - Ensure code quality standards are met
 - Prevent commits that don't meet the required standards
 - Save time by catching issues early in the development process